Rodney Dangerfield: Early career

 In the early 1960s, he started reviving his career as an entertainer.
-Still working as a salesman by day, he returned to the stage, performing at many hotels in the Catskill Mountains, but still finding minimal success.
-He fell into debt (about $20,000 by his own estimate), and couldn't get booked.
-As he later joked, "I played one club—it was so far out, my act was reviewed in Field & Stream."
+Still working as a salesman by day, he returned to the stage, performing at hotels in the Catskill Mountains, but still finding minimal success.
+He fell into debt, about $20,000 by his own estimate and couldn't get booked.
+He later joked, "I played one club; it was so far out, my act was reviewed in Field & Stream."

-He came to realize that what he lacked was an "image", a well-defined on-stage persona that audiences could relate to, one that would distinguish him from other comics.
+Dangerfield came to realize that what he lacked was an "image," a well-defined on-stage persona that audiences could relate to, one that would distinguish him from other comics.
 After being shunned by some premier comedy venues, he returned home where he began developing a character for whom nothing goes right.

-He took the name Rodney Dangerfield, which had been used as the comical name of a faux cowboy star by Jack Benny on his radio program at least as early as December 21, 1941, broadcast, later as a pseudonym by Ricky Nelson on the TV program The Adventures of Ozzie and Harriet, and (coincidentally) a pseudonymous singer at Camp Records, which led to rumors that Jack Roy had been signed to Camp Records (something he bewilderedly denied shortly before his death).
-The Benny character, who also received little or no respect from the outside world, served as a great inspiration to Dangerfield while he was developing his own comedy character.
-The Biography TV program also tells of the time Benny visited Dangerfield backstage after one of his performances.
-During this visit, Benny complimented him on developing such a wonderful comedy character and style.
-However, Jack Roy remained Dangerfield's legal name, as he mentioned in several interviews.
-During a question-and-answer session with the audience on the album No Respect, Dangerfield joked that his real name was Percival Sweetwater.
+During Roy's comeback bid, he was scheduled to play the Inwood Lounge in Manhattan.
+Wanting to disguise himself from the longtime patrons who might have remembered him from the 1940s, Roy asked club owner George McFadden to change his name.
+"He came up with Rodney Dangerfield," the comedian said.
+"I don't know where it came from."
+McFadden may have taken it from The Jack Benny Program on NBC radio, which had first used "Rodney Dangerfield" as a character's name in 1941.
+Ricky Nelson also used the name as a pseudonym in a 1962 episode of The Adventures of Ozzie & Harriet.

 Career surge

-In March 1967, The Ed Sullivan Show needed a last-minute replacement for another act, and Dangerfield became the surprise hit of the show.

-Dangerfield began headlining shows in Las Vegas and continued making frequent appearances on The Ed Sullivan Show.
+Dangerfield reached national prominence appearing on The Ed Sullivan Show in March 1967.
+He soon began headlining shows in Las Vegas and continued making frequent appearances on The Ed Sullivan Show.
 He also became a regular on The Dean Martin Show and appeared on The Tonight Show more than 70 times.

-In 1969, Rodney Dangerfield teamed up with longtime friend Anthony Bevacqua to build the Dangerfield's comedy club in New York City, a venue where he could perform on a regular basis without having to constantly travel.
+In 1969, Dangerfield teamed up with Anthony Bevacqua to build the Dangerfield's comedy club in New York City, a venue where he could perform on a regular basis without having to constantly travel.
+In 1978, The Harvard Crimson described a show by Dangerfield at Dangerfield's, prior to him being Harvard Class Day Speaker.
 The club remained in continuous operation until October 14, 2020.
-Dangerfield's was the venue for several HBO comedy specials starring such stand-up comics as Jerry Seinfeld, Jim Carrey, Tim Allen, Roseanne Barr, Robert Townsend, Jeff Foxworthy, Sam Kinison, Bill Hicks, Rita Rudner, Andrew Dice Clay, Louie Anderson, Dom Irrera, and Bob Saget.
+Dangerfield's was the venue for several HBO comedy specials starring stand-up comics such as Jerry Seinfeld, Jim Carrey, Tim Allen, Roseanne Barr, Robert Townsend, Jeff Foxworthy, Sam Kinison, Bill Hicks, Rita Rudner, Andrew Dice Clay, Louie Anderson, Dom Irrera, and Bob Saget.

+Dangerfield's re-opened in January 2024 as Rodney's Comedy Club.
+The re-launched venue pays homage to Dangerfield's legacy with art deco design and a focus on upscale comedy performances.

+His signature line, "I don't get no respect!", was adopted for the 1976 animated television show Jabberjaw.

 In 1978, Dangerfield was invited to be the keynote speaker at Harvard University's Class Day, an annual ceremony for seniors the day before commencement.